gatziourasd/typora-tabbar-plugin/README.md

 **Add Plugin to Typora**

-Find the ``resources/window.html`` file in your Typora installation location and perform step 3. and 4. in [Add Plugin to Typora](#add-plugin-to-typora) (replace the src and href attributes with a path to your plugin location).
+Find the ``resources/window.html`` file in your Typora installation location and perform step 3. and 4. in [Add Plugin to Typora](#add-plugin-to-typora) (replace the src and href attributes with the path to your plugin location).